thruthesky/fireflutter/easy-extension/README.md

 ## User document creation

 When the `Create the user document on user account creation` is set to "yes", the user document will be created under the `User collection path` on registration(account creation).
+If the user document already exists, then it will update the user document.

 You can set default fields in `Default fields on your user document creation` box.
 For example, you may set `{ "isVerified": false, "createdBy": "easy-extension" }` and these fields will be set to the user document.
 This JSON object will overwrite the default fields from Firebase Auth.
-If you add fields like `{"email": "", "phone_number": ""}`, then the user's email and phone number will be set to empty string instead of saving it from firebase auth.
+So, if you add fields like `{"email": "", "phone_number": ""}`, then the user's email and phone number will be set to empty string instead of saving it from firebase auth.

 Be sure you input the complete JSON formatted text in `Default fields on your user document creation` box or it would not work.
 If it's not working, see the function log.